+Pitit & Fritsen of Holland/Netherlands instead uses a different tuning, where the (3.0) mode is tuned either as a minor or major 10th overtone (an octave and a minor or a major third, respectively) above fundamental.
 The Petit & Fritsen website refers to there being five partials they focus on in their bronze bells.
-They give the example of a C2 bell, whose five tones for those partials are: C1 (hum-tone); C2 Prime/fundamental; C3 Nominal; E#2 (tierce); and G2 (quint).
+They give the example of a C2 bell, whose five tones for those partials are: C1 (hum-tone); C2 Prime/fundamental; C3 Nominal; E#2 (tierce); and G2 (quint).2

-For economies, foundries commonly provide one bell size casting for the manufacturers to make two (or more) consecutive pitched bells.
+For economies, foundries commonly provide a limited number of bell size castings that are used by the manufacturers, who make two (or more) consecutive pitched bells from the same casting size.
 The pitch tuning of the bells by the manufacturer is done principally by removing metal from the inside, i.e., the parameter t (thickness) of the bell is decreased while the outside d (diameter) is kept the same (invariant.)

 FYI - Both Malmark (Plumsteadville, PA 18949) and Schulmerich (Hatfield, PA 19440) use the same foundary (Bridesburg Foundry, Whitehall, PA 18052) to cast their bells for them, which they then manufacture to create their finished products.
 All three businesses are located in southeastern PA.